DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 I actually wrote my second book, How to Detect Red Flags

 and Be Married Happily.
-So sometimes I have phone calls saying, he's not working for 20 years and now he wants spousal support.
+So sometimes I have phone calls like he's not working for 20 years and now he wants spousal support i'm like why didn't you divorce him after year number one i know

-at the beginning and then as soon as he think he as he thinks he got her he will he will slowly you know lose the job and convince her why he's use useful in the household yeah whatever he does so i i would watch out for that yeah so let's say now it's interesting you mentioned something like somebody move in
+don't marry a dude that doesn't have a job right don't put a guy in your house that doesn't do anything you know he might have a job at the beginning and then this as soon as he think he as he thinks he got her he will he will slowly you know lose the job and convince her why he's useful in the household.

+Let's say the person, the couple is not married, right?
 You meet someone, you really like them, you're like, okay, move in.

-I gotta be careful because my area of expertise starts with either when they're trying to get married with a prenup, or when they got married and want to get divorced.
+i gotta be careful because my area of expertise starts with either when they're trying to get married with a prenup or when they got married and want to get divorced.
 Okay.

-So, this is the type of you know, kind of limbo
+So, this is the type of

-tenant situation.
+limbo landlord tenant situation.
 Someone moves in, doesn't pay rent, or pays rent.

 I think this is more of a different area of law.
 But no, but I mean, so no, I'm talking about if they get separated